cyrozap/ghidra-asmedia-8051/README.md

 Known issues:

 - LJMP / LCALL appear to ignore the value of PSBANK, even when set manually, and seem to want to jump back to the common bank.
+- The default symbols / labels are no longer being applied to the loaded binary.